AntoniaChroni/AntoniaChroni/README.md

 I am an evolutionary computational biologist by training, with extensive expertise in molecular evolution, phylogenetics, ecology, and biogeography in the context of both species and cancer.
 I work at the intersection of computational biology, software engineering, and reproducible pipeline development, with a focus on single‑cell and cancer research.

-👩🏻‍💻 Currently a Senior Bioinformatics Research Scientist at the [St. Jude Children’s Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html)
+👩🏻‍💻 Currently a Lead Bioinformatics Research Scientist at the [St. Jude Children’s Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html)